9 Product Feed Optimization Tips To Improve Shopping Ads

 Product Ratings (via Google)

 Product ratings are not tied to your store.
 Google uses GTINs (Globally Unique Product Identifiers) to match products in your feed to the ratings.
-If your feed doesn’t have GTINs, Google will try to use SKU, Brand + MPN pairs, and product URLs to find a match.
+If your data feed doesn’t have GTINs, Google will try to use SKU, Brand + MPN pairs, and product URLs to find a match.

 This means you should include GTINs for your products in your feed.